 Scholarly Commons Citation

 Barnett, Randy E., "Of Chickens and Eggs−−The Compatibility of Moral Rights and Consequentialist Analyses" (1989).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1267.
+1267.